MarcPayz/SOAR-EDR-LAB/README.md

-# SOAR-EDR
+# SOAR/EDR With LimaCharlie Project

 ## Objective

-The primary objective of this project is to identify and analyze phishing emails, determine their intent and maliciousness, and identify appropriate defensive measures once they are identified.
+The primary objective of this project is to write detection rules in LimaCharlie (EDR) and implement SOAR capabilities for responsive actions against malicious threats found on endpoints.

 ### Skills Learned

-- Understanding email headers, content, and attachments to spot suspicious elements.
+- Understanding how to configure and write detection rules in LimaCharlie.
-- Recognizing common phishing tactics and indicators of compromise.
+- Gained insight on how to configure and utilize Tines for SOAR capabilities.
-- Knowing the steps to take when a phishing email is identified, including reporting and mitigating the threat.
+- Configured Pfsense (Firewall) to

 ### Tools Used